rapidsai/rapidsmpf/docs/source/background.md

 ## Architecture

 `rapidsmpf` uses a network of **nodes** to process data.
 Typically you'll have one `rapidsmpf` node per GPU.
-On a multi-GPU machine you might have multiple `rapidsmpf` nodes.
-Or you might bring together many single- or multi-GPU machines to form a large network of `rapidsmpf` nodes.
+You might form a rapidsmpf network on a single machine with multiple GPUs, or from multiple machines, each with one or more GPUs.

 All nodes in the network can pass messages and data to each other using an underlying communication transport like [UCX](https://openucx.org/) or MPI.
 Nodes work together to perform an operation like a Shuffle.

-At a high level, a shuffle operation involves
+At a high level, a shuffle operation involves these steps:

 1. Your program *inserts* **chunks** of data to the Shuffler on each node.
-2. The Shuffler on that node processes that chunk
+2. The Shuffler on that node processes that chunk by either sending it to another node or keeping it for itself.
-  - Chunks intended for another node are placed in an *Outgoing* message box
-  - Chunks intended for that node are immediately placed in a *Ready* message box
-3. Your program *extracts* chunks data from each node
+3. Your program *extracts* chunks data from each node once it's ready

 There are more details around how chunks are assigned to nodes and how memory is managed.
 But at a high level, your program is responsible for inserting chunks